fivenorth-io/docs/docs/5n-cpm/install.md

 ## Setup

-5N CPM is ideally deployed into the same cluster where your validator run.
+`5N Dashboard` is ideally deployed into the same cluster where your validator run.

 ### Create an OIDC application for the UI Frontend

 Follow the same steps for setting up auth0 or an External OIDC Provider.
-Specifically, create a new application similar to the wallet/cns named '5N CPM UI'.
+Specifically, create a new application similar to the wallet/cns named '`5N Dashboard` UI'.
 Once this has been created, take note of your app URL and its client id.

 With Auth0, the value looks like this